h2non/rocky/README.md

 - Able to replay traffic to multiple backends
 - Able to as standalone HTTP/S server
 - Integrable with connect/express via middleware
-- Full-featured router (express-like)
+- Full-featured built-in router
 - Routing support based on regexp and wildcards
 - Route specific traffic forward and replay
-- Built-in middleware layer
+- Built-in middleware layer (compatible with connect/express)
 - Request transformer/adapter on-the-fly
 - HTTP traffic interceptor via middleware/events
-- Fluent and elegant API
+- Fluent and elegant programmatic API

+## When `rocky` is a good choice?

+- For HTTP service migrations, such an APIs
+- Replaying traffic to one or multiple backends
+- As HTTP traffic interceptor and adapter
+- As standalone reverse HTTP proxy with custom routing
+- As security proxy layer with custom logic
+- As HTTP balancer with routing features
+- As SSL terminator proxy
+- For A/B testing
+- As test HTTP server generating random/fake data
+- And whatever a programmatic HTTP proxy can be useful to

 ## Rationale

 Migrating systems if not a trivial thing, and it's even more complex if we're talking about production systems with requires high availability.
 Taking care about consistency and public interface contract should be a premise in most cases.

-That's the main reason why `rocky` borns: it was mainly designed to become a crucial tool to assist during a backend migration strategy.
+That's the main reason why `rocky` borns: it was designed to become an useful tool to assist you during a backend migration strategy.
 You could use it as a frontend proxy server or integrated in your existent `node.js` backend.

 `rocky` will take care about HTTP routing discerning the traffic and forwarding/replaying it accordingly to your desired new backend.